OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 1. In File Explorer on the Windows computer where you want to host your add-in, go to the parent folder, or drive letter, of the folder you want to use as your shared folder catalog.

-1. Open the context menu for the folder you want to use as your shared folder catalog (right-click the folder) and choose **Properties**.
+1. Open the context menu for the folder you want to use as your shared folder catalog (for example, right-click the folder) and choose **Properties**.

 1. Within the **Properties** dialog window, open the **Sharing** tab and then choose the **Share** button.

     ![Folder Properties dialog with the Sharing tab and Share button highlighted.](../images/sideload-windows-properties-dialog.png)

 1. Within the **Network access** dialog window, add yourself and any other users and/or groups with whom you want to share your add-in.
-You will need at least **Read/Write** permission to the folder.
-After you have finished choosing people to share with, choose the **Share** button.
+You'll need at least **Read/Write** permission to the folder.
+After you've finished choosing people to share with, choose the **Share** button.

-1. When you see confirmation that **Your folder is shared**, make note of the full network path that's displayed immediately following the folder name.
-(You will need to enter this value as the **Catalog Url** when you [specify the shared folder as a trusted catalog](#specify-the-shared-folder-as-a-trusted-catalog), as described in the next section of this article.)
+1. When you see the **Your folder is shared** confirmation, make note of the full network path that's displayed immediately following the folder name.
+(You'll need to enter this value as the **Catalog Url** when you [specify the shared folder as a trusted catalog](#specify-the-shared-folder-as-a-trusted-catalog), as described in the next section of this article.)
 Choose the **Done** button to close the **Network access** dialog window.

    ![Network access dialog with the share path highlighted.](../images/sideload-windows-network-access-dialog.png)